Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Results

 \section{Results}

-This sections covers the results of our PU Learning approach for detecting novel DR-related genes among ageing-related genes, comparing it with the non-PU Learning approach recently introduced in \cite{vega2022machine}.
-We compare the two approaches' predictive performance results, most important predictive features, and most promising candidate genes for novel DR-relatedness.
+This Section covers the results of our PU Learning approach for detecting novel DR-related genes among ageing-related genes comparing its resuts with the results of the only existing approach for this task, a non-PU methodology recently introduced in \mbox{\cite{vega2022machine}}.
+We compare the two approaches' predictive performance results, computational cost, most important predictive features, and most promising candidate genes for novel DR-relatedness.